kgingras/blog/about.md

 permalink: /about/
 ---

-**What's there to know about me?** Well, I love the web, I love code, I love colors, I love layouts and I love how people interact with all of them.
+**What's there to know about me?** Well, I love the web, I love code, I love colors, I love layouts, and I love how people interact with all of them.
 That's a lot of loves you say?
 Well, I am a passionate guy.

 Technically speaking, I a 6'5" web developer from [Traverse City, MI](http://traversecity.com) who wants to change the world through technology.
 I am constantly developing projects on my own and with others while I study Computer Science at the [University of Michigan](http://umich.edu).